mthuurne/retroasm/docs/instruction-set.md

 The `int` type is used in arithmetical expressions.
 The `u`*N* types are used to describe aspects of the hardware, such as registers.
 The `s`*N* types are not often used, but are necessary to for example describe signed offsets in relative addressing modes.

-### References
+### Reference Types

-A reference to a storage location is denoted by placing an ampersand after the type.
+A reference to a storage location is denoted by placing an ampersand after the value type.
 For example `u8&` is a reference to a byte.

-A type declaration that is not a reference is called a value type.

 Literals
 --------